nikkiheaston/School_District_Analysis/README.md

 - Effects to math and reading scores by grade
   - As expected, in comparing each school by grade, replacing Thomas High School's 9th grade scores only affected that grade at Thomas High; all other scores remained the same.

-- Effects to school spending per student
+- Effects to math and reading scores by school spending
   - Also as expected, each school spent the same amount of money per student regardless of test scores.

 - Effects to math and reading scores by school size

 - Effects to math and reading scores by school type

+  jdfa;ldjfls